Alligator/stron/README.md

 # stron

-show the structure of JSON.
+show the structure of JSON in a compact, gron-esque format.

-stron reads JSON from stdin and prints all the paths through it, with example values if you'd like.
+stron reads JSON from stdin or a file, and prints the distinct paths through it. it can print example values too, with `-v`.

 ```
 $ cat example.json